Cerasee tea is a natural home remedy in Jamaica. Jamaican natives have promoted several Cerasee tea benefits for generations.

 One of the macrominerals in your cup of tea is Phospheros.
 Phosphorus and Calcium combine to form phosphate salts.
 Phosphate salt strengthen teeth and bones.

-Some additional benefits of drinking Cerasee tea include Vitamins A and B, Phosphorous, Potassium, Zinc, Iron, Magnesium and others.
+Some additional benefits of drinking Cerasee tea come from the nutrients in the plant.
+They include: Phosphorous, Potassium, Zinc, Iron, Magnesium and others.

-One cup of the raw leafy tips of Cerasee for making tea (100g) contains these vitamins:
+One cup of the raw leafy tips of Cerasee for making Cerasee tea (100g) contains:

 1730 IU (international units) of Vitamin A, 88 mg of Vitamin C, Thiamine (B1) 0.181mg, Riboflavin (B2) 0.362mg, Niacin (B3) 1.11mg and Vitamin (B6) 0.803mg.